chinapedia/wikipedia.abstract.en/Page/Tobacco_pipe.md

 Hookahs

-Hookah_2.jpgian hookah (shisha)]] A _hookah_, _ghelyan_, or _narghile_, is a Middle Eastern water pipe that cools the smoke by filtering it through a water chamber.
+ian hookah (shisha)]] A _hookah_, _ghelyan_, or _narghile_, is a Middle Eastern water pipe that cools the smoke by filtering it through a water chamber.
 Often ice, cough-drops, milk, or fruit juice is added to the water.
 Traditionally, the tobacco is mixed with a sweetener, such as honey or molasses.
 Fruit flavors have also become popular.
 Modern hookah smokers, especially in the US, smoke "me'assel", "moassel", "molasses" or "shisha", all names for the same wet mixture of tobacco, molasses/honey, glycerine, and often, flavoring.
 This style of tobacco is smoked in a bowl with foil or a screen (metal or glass) on top of the bowl.
 More traditional tobaccos are "tombiek" (a dry unflavored tobacco, which the user moistens in water, squeezes out the extra liquid, and places coals directly on top) or "jarak" (more of a paste of tobacco with fruit to flavor the smoke).

 Bowl materials